-The purpose of this handbook is to provide a resource for institutions, departments, faculty members, and articulation committees who are involved in articulating courses and programs for transfer credit within the BC Transfer System.
+The purpose of this handbook is to provide a resource for institutions, departments, faculty members, and articulation committees involved in articulating courses and programs for transfer credit within the BC Transfer System.

 Examples of articulation agreements throughout this handbook are taken from the BC Transfer Guide.
 These are provided as illustrations of different types of agreements and may not be current at the time this document is consulted.
 The most up-to-date information on any articulation agreement is in the BC Transfer Guide.